 Auction to take place in Hong Kong on 27 May 2012

 Bonhams is delighted to present "Voyages of Discovery," a unique single owner collection which features 15 major works by Chu Teh-Chun and Zao Wou-Ki alongside 12 exceptionally rare Imperial Chinese objects.
 The collection will be auctioned on Sunday 27 May 2012 at 7pm at the Island Shangri-La in Hong Kong.
-Collection highlights will be on view in Paris at the Center Culturel de Chine from Thursday 8 to Saturday 10 March 2012.
+Collection highlights will be on view in Paris at the Centre Culturel de Chine from Thursday 8 to Saturday 10 March 2012.
 The works will then tour New York, London and across Asia, before culminating in a preview exhibition in Hong Kong to coincide with ART HK.
 The total estimate for the sale is Euros 3,638,000 – 5,646,000.

 The sale features an exceptional collection of work by two of China's most prominent artists Chu Teh-Chun (b.
 1920) and Zao Wou-Ki (b.
 1921).
 Trained in the historical painting styles of China before emigrating to the artistic milieu of 1950s Paris, both artists were soon influenced by the painterly abstraction they found, creating their own unique styles, distinct fusions of Chinese tradition and European innovation.
 The sale features 12 outstanding paintings and three works on paper by the artists.

-Chu Teh-Chun and Zao Wou-Ki, contemporaries in both China and Paris, present an important bridge between the traditional calligraphy and painting esthetics of China and the most innovative art movements of Twentieth Century Europe.
+Chu Teh-Chun and Zao Wou-Ki, contemporaries in both China and Paris, present an important bridge between the traditional calligraphy and painting aesthetics of China and the most innovative art movements of Twentieth Century Europe.
 The development of their artistic oeuvres culminates in bodies of work which confirm their status as two of the most important living Chinese artists.

 Prices of works by Chu Teh-Chun have increased remarkably in recent years, with the excellent result achieved for the oil painting, entitled Lueurs, 1981, at Bonhams' inaugural Contemporary One sale in October 2011, as testament.
 The global art market for works by Zao Wou-Ki, similarly, is long-established but continually growing, with Bonhams sales of the artist's works in both London and the USA achieving strong prices over recent years.